 I’d never really considered writing as a career until a manager at work handed a business report back to me and said, “Great report but it reads like a story.
 Can you make it a bit more business-like?
 And, by the way, you should write a book!”
 Nice idea.
 But what would I write about?
 Then something happened in my personal life and I thought, “What a great idea for a story.”
 My first novel was born.
 I started writing it in 2003 and am still fine-tuning it as I discover more about my craft and the type of writer I want to be.

 I write contemporary romance with the themes of love (obviously) and a strong emphasis on friendships and how these can change over time with circumstances.
 My first three novels – Searching for Steven, Getting Over Gary, and Dreaming About Daran, are a trilogy set in the fictional North Yorkshire seaside town of Whitsborough Bay which is inspired by Scarborough where I live.
 I’ve also released a standalone novella called Raving About Rhys, also set in Whitsborough Bay.
-I’m working on my 4th full-length novel but struggling to find the time as, unfortunately, the day job as an HR Tutor is pretty demanding but I keep chipping away!
+My latest release is Bear With Me.
+Still set in Whitsborough Bay, it features a new cast of characters.
+I’m working on a Christmas novella now.
+My biggest writing challenge is finding the time as, unfortunately, the day job as an HR Tutor is pretty demanding, but I keep chipping away!

 Helen J Rolfe